savonet/book/workflow.md

-suffix `_65` was added in case there are multiple operators, to distinguish between them) has issued a message at level `3` (important) and the message is "`Prepared "test.mp3" (RID 0).`", which means here that a request to the file `test.mp3` is about to be played and has rid 0.\TODO{importance of the identifier we give to operators}
+suffix `_65` was added in case there are multiple operators, to distinguish between them) has issued a message at level `3` (important) and the message is "`Prepared "test.mp3" (RID 0).`", which means here that a request to the file `test.mp3` is about to be played and has rid 0.

 We recall that there are various levels of importance for information: